kirschbaum-development/nova-inline-relationship/README.md

 # Nova Inline Relationship

 ## Introduction
 Nova Inline Relationship is meant to present a relationship based property as an inline property for a Laravel Nova Resource.

-**This is a pre-release project in Active Development.
-Frequent Changes are expected**
+This project is under active development, and currently only supports singular relationships.
+You are welcome to request or contribute by opening an issue.

 ## Requirements